Non-equilibrium critical scaling and universality in a quantum simulator: Results

+An effective thermal critical behavior is to be expected in quench dynamics \textit{if} a phase transition exists \cite{Mitra_review_2018,giamarchi2016strongly}, but this typically requires higher dimensions or, in this case, long-range interactions.
 The emergence of the thermal critical exponents does not mean that the system has thermalized.
-In fact, long-range interacting systems often exhibit prethermalization for a long window in time~\cite{Halimeh2017,Zunkovich2018,Neyenhuis2017}.
-Instead, this behaviour is due to the effective thermalization of a \textit{soft mode}, which becomes gapless at the phase transition.
+In fact, long-range interacting systems often exhibit prethermalization for a long window in time~\cite{Halimeh2017, Zunkovich2018, Neyenhuis2017}.
+Instead, the thermal exponents should be attributed to the effective thermalization of the soft mode \cite{Mitra_review_2018}.
 This can be understood through a Holstein-Primakoff transformation that maps spins to bosonic variables, ${\sigma^x_i \to \frac{1}{\sqrt{N}}(a_i + a_i^\dagger)}$, a mapping that is valid near a fully polarized state along the ${z}$ direction.
 The lowest energy excitation of the system corresponds to a collective excitation of a bosonic mode, characterized by the operator ${a\equiv \sum_i a_i}$, which becomes gapless (\textit{softens}) at the phase transition.
 The total spin can be then described as ${S_x \to \sqrt{N} x}$ where ${x \sim a+a^\dagger}$ may be interpreted as the position operator of a harmonic oscillator with a characteristic frequency ${\Omega}$ which vanishes at the phase transition.
-Applying the equipartition theorem, ${\lim_{t\to\infty} \Omega^2 \langle x^2\rangle_t \sim T_{\rm eff}}$ at long times, we find that the gapless mode is described by a finite effective temperature (SI Secs.~II.A \& III.A).
-In fact, identifying ${\langle x^2\rangle \sim N^\alpha}$ and ${\Omega\sim N^{-\zeta}}$, the equipartition theorem reveals that the effective temperature obeys the scaling relation ${T_{\rm eff}\sim N^{\alpha - 2\zeta}}$.
-Now, with ${\alpha\to \alpha_1=1/2}$ and ${\zeta\to \zeta_1=1/4}$, the effective temperature becomes a constant independent of system size, consistent with thermal equilibrium behaviour.
-We remark that the soft mode governs not only the behaviour of the infinite-range LMG model but also the power-law decaying experimental interaction matrix, only with a different identification of the soft mode (SI Secs.~III \& IV).